Best Ayurvedic Teas for Wellness

 • Caffeine-Free?
 Yes.

-• Cautions: Safe for most; high doses may thin blood slightly.
+• Cautions: Safe for most; may interact with blood-thinning—consult a professional.

 Brahmi (Bacopa Monnieri) Tea 🧠

-• Benefits: Enhances memory, focus, and calms an overactive mind.
-Cooling, it soothes Pitta.
+• Benefits: May support memory and focus and help calm an overactive mind.
+Cooling, it can soothe Pitta.

 • Dosha Fit: Best for Pitta and Vata; Kapha benefits from clarity.